School Counseling Practicum Information

 - Successful completion of COSC 513 Gate 2.5 /Practicum Application

-Field Experience Module:
+- Field Experience Summary (FES)

-- An appropriate professional, state-recognized counseling license
+- Hold an appropriate professional, state-recognized license/certification

 - Currently working in a counseling setting